A Local's Guide to Sifnos, Greece

 Cheronissos

-This little sandy beach is an unspoilt fishing village in the far north of Sifnos, with trees and a handful of places to eat and drink; it’s perfect for spending a lazy day away from the crowds.
+This little sandy beach is in an unspoilt fishing village in the far north of Sifnos, with trees and a handful of places to eat and drink; it’s perfect for spending a lazy day away from the crowds.

-Perfect your Greece itinerary with our favorite local!
+Perfect your itinerary with expert advice!

-Connect with our Sifnos-based local expert Luca for a 60-minute travel consultation!
+Connect with Luca in Sifnos for a 60-minute travel consultation!

 1-hour live trip planning session